FIWARE/tutorials.Edge-Computing/README.md

     recorded in the Entity and False is used in case of broadcasted data, for example, some rule or threshold data that holds true for all locations, not for a specific location.

 Configure the EntityStream by clicking on its configuration button as shown below.
-"Temperature" is shown as example here, as is the entity type of input data for the "dummy" fog function.
+"Vehicle" is shown as example here, as it is the entity type of input data for the "overspeed_vehicle" fog function.

 ![](https://github.com/pradumnnec/tutorials.Edge-Computing/blob/NSGI-LD/images/Fog_ff_5.png)